AX-MMD/kk-plap-generator/README.md

 ___
 > In CharaStudio

-With the Plap.xml files generated, it's time to add SFX folders to your scene.
+With the Plap.xml files generated, it's time to add SFX components to your scene.
 You can just import `/resources/Plap1234.png` that is included with this install and skip to the next phase: IMPORT TO TIMELINE.

 * Create a folder for each name "plap_names" you defined in config.toml, they need to have the exact same names.

-* Fill each folders with 1 or more sound items of your choice, preferably low latency single sound items like (S)Piston.
+* Fill each components with 1 or more sound items of your choice, preferably low latency single sound items like (S)Piston.
 There is a "delay" parameter that you can use in the config if you want to play with sounds that are not instant.

 * Each folder is activated in sequence, which will produce whatever combination of sounds you put in there.